Age of Empires II Review

 Microsoft released Age of Empires II: The Conquerors for Windows 95/98 and Windows NT 4.0 SP5 in August of 2000 in the U.S.A.
 Developed by Ensemble Studios of the U.S.A., The Conquerors is an expansion for Age of Empires II: Age of Kings.
 The Conquerors installs to the AoE II install folder, but is run from a separate *.exe.

 The Conquerors adds three campaigns, eight historical scenarios, five empires, 12 units, eight technologies, eight map-types and three game-types (see below).
-The Conquerors also adds one faction-exclusive technology per faction as well as Ram-garrisoning, queueable reseeding of farms and real-time on-screen scoring.
+The Conquerors also adds one faction-exclusive technology per faction as well as event-triggers, in-ram garrisoning, queueable reseeding of farms and real-time on-screen scoring.
 In addition, villagers automatically begin mining, harvesting and lumberjacking after the associated building has been constructed.
-Finally, players can switch to idle villagers by hitting the "."-key.

-The Easiest difficulty was nerfed in The Conquerors [1].
+The Easiest difficulty was nerfed in The Conquerors [2].
 On Easiest, and all settings being equal, I amassed 700 kills in the base game within two hours but only 70 in the expansion within two hours; that is, I went up against ten times more aggro in the base game than I did in the expansion.
-Expansion AI also resigned much more readily than base-game AI (no factions resigned within two hours in the base game whereas two factions resigned within two hours in the expansion).
+Expansion AI also resigned much more readily than base-game AI in that no factions resigned within two hours in the base game whereas two factions resigned within two hours in the expansion.

 The Conquerors was distributed on 1x CD-ROM and installs to hard disk drive via the The Conquerors installation program.
 With The Conquerors installed the AoE II install size becomes 561 megs and consists of 1,357 files.